UnseenWizzard/git_training/README.md

 When you `git pull` the _Local_ and _Remote_ version of a branch will be `merged`.
 Just like `merging` branches, this will introduce a _merge commit.

-As any _local_ branch is based on it's respective _remote_ version, we can also `rebase` it, so that any changes we may have made locally, appear as if they were based on the latest version that is available in the _Remote Repository.
+As any _local_ branch is based on its respective _remote_ version, we can also `rebase` it, so that any changes we may have made locally, appear as if they were based on the latest version that is available in the _Remote Repository.
 To do that, we can use `git pull --rebase` (or the shorthand `git pull -r`).

 As detailed in the section on [Rebasing](#rebasing), there is a benefit in keeping a clean linear history, which is why I would strongly recommend that whenever you `git pull` you do a `git pull -r`.

-> You can also tell git to use `rebase` instead of `merge` as it's default strategy when your `git pull`, by setting the `pull.rebase` flag with a command like this `git config --global pull.rebase true`.
+> You can also tell git to use `rebase` instead of `merge` as its default strategy when your `git pull`, by setting the `pull.rebase` flag with a command like this `git config --global pull.rebase true`.

 If you haven't already run `git pull` when I first mentioned it a few paragraphs ago, let's now run `git pull -r` to get the remote changes while making it look like our new commit just happened after them.